Automated threshold selection and associated inference uncertainty for univariate extremes: Accounting for parameter and threshold uncertainty

 Algorithm 1 focuses on the uncertainty of the estimates of $(\sigma_u, \xi)$.
 We incorporate the additional uncertainty in the estimation of $\lambda_u$ by replacing the fixed $n_u$ in the loop over $b$ with a random variate from a Bin$(n, \hat{\lambda}_u)$ distribution for each bootstrap sample, with this extension then referred to as Algorithm 1b.

 GPD inferences are sensitive to the choice of threshold \citep{davison1990models} but uncertainty about this choice is not represented in Algorithms 1 or 1b.
 This omission would be important when return levels inform the design of hazard protection mechanisms, where omitting this source of uncertainty could lead to over-confidence in the inference and have dangerous consequences.
 Algorithm 2 provides a novel method to propagate both threshold and parameter uncertainty through to return level estimation, using a double-bootstrap procedure.
 To focus on the threshold uncertainty and to forgo the need for a parametric model below the threshold, we employ a non-parametric bootstrap procedure on the original dataset.
 We resample with replacement $n$ values from the observed data $B_2$ times, estimate a threshold for each such bootstrap sample using the automated selection method of Section~\ref{section: ourmethod}, and fit a GPD to the excesses of this threshold.
 For each one of the $B_2$ samples, we employ Algorithm 1 to account for the subsequent uncertainty in the GPD parameters.
 Calculating a summary statistic for each of the $B_1 \times B_2$ samples leads to a distribution of bootstrapped estimates that accounts for uncertainty in the threshold selection as well as in the GPD and threshold exceedance rate parameters.
 We use $B_1=B_2=200$.
-In Section~\ref{section: simstudy}, we illustrate how using Algorithm~2 improves the coverage probability of CIs, and in Section~\ref{section: resultsdata} how it widens CIs for return levels of the River Nidd.
+To run this algorithm using the EQD method for the threshold selection step (which itself has $B$ bootstraps), it would require $B_2 (B + B_1)$ bootstrap samples to be generated.
+Specifically, for the $B_2$ samples initially generated for Algorithm 2, we have $B_2\times B$ in selecting the threshold values and $B_2 \times B_1$ in capturing the GPD parameter uncertainty above these selected thresholds. this can res In Section~\ref{section: simstudy}, we illustrate how using Algorithm~2 improves the coverage probability of CIs, and in Section~\ref{section: resultsdata} how it widens CIs for return levels of the River Nidd.